Food Processing Floors

 Chemical Resistance for Food Processing Floors

-PUMA-CRETE® withstands oxidizing agents, organic acids and CIP chemicals commonly found on food plant floors.
+PUMA-CRETE® industrial flooring withstands oxidizing agents, organic acids and CIP chemicals commonly found on food plant floors.
 Many food ingredients such as sugars and oils break down, and erode concrete and other types of flooring.
 Typical CIP cleaners including nitric and phosphoric acid, are often spilled at low concentrations.
 Our flooring handles these chemicals.
 In chemical storage areas, where concentrated chemicals may be spilled, we have special top coats to accommodate these type of spills.

 Installation of EPF Food and Beverage Flooring